joegreene/CS_121_Fall_2014/Weekly Work/Week 10/README.md

 #### Friday
 Topics discussed during the session:
 - Variable Scoping
+- Including Files By < > versus " "

 Head to the Friday notes page above or click [here](FRI_NOTES.md) to read about what happened.